Storing Project Settings in Version Control

 If the settings change is committed to the version control, the TeamCity server will detect the modifications and apply them to the project on the fly.

-    Before applying the newly checked-in settings, certain constraints are applied.
+Before applying the newly checked-in settings, validation constraints are applied.
 If the constraints are not met (that is, the settings are invalid), the current settings are left intact and an error is shown in the UI.
-Invalid settings are those that cannot be loaded because of constraints, for instance, a build configuration referencing a non-existing VCS root, of having a duplicate ID or a duplicate name, and so on.
+Invalid settings are those that cannot be loaded because of constraints, for instance, a build configuration referencing a non-existing VCS root, of having a duplicate ID or a duplicate name.

-    .teamcity folder in the root of the repository the same format as in the TeamCity Data Directory.
+.teamcity directory in the root of the VCS repository, in the same format as in the TeamCity Data Directory.

 Synchronizing Settings with VCS

 By default, the synchronization of the project settings with the version control is disabled.

 To enable it, go to Project Settings | Versioned Settings.

 The "Enable/disable versioned settings" permission is required (default for the System Administrator role).

 whether the synchronization settings are the same as in the parent project;

 when synchronization is enabled, you can define which settings to use when build starts.
 See details below.